 - Bariatric Revision Surgery

 - Striving for Optimal Weight: Goals and Monitoring in Obesity Management

-Introduction – Weight Loss Specialist in Montgomery County, Maryland
+Introduction – Weight Loss Specialist in Rockville, Montgomery County, Maryland

 As an obesity specialist in Montgomery County, Maryland, I am dedicated to serving my community by providing expert care for effective weight loss strategies.
-My focus lies in reducing or even reversing obesity-related complications such as diabetes, hypertension, and high cholesterol among others.
+My focus lies in implementing a holistic approach to reducing or even reversing obesity-related complications such as diabetes, hypertension, and high cholesterol among others.

 Physiological Role of Body Fat